vijayvarma392/surfinBH/README.md

 if available, the relevant paper describing the particular model.
 Please also cite this package, see the DOI badge at the top of this page for BibTeX keys.

 This package is compatible with both python2 and python3.
-This package lives on [GitHub](https://github.com/vijayvarma392/surfinBH) and is tested every day with [Travis CI](https://travis-ci.org/).
+This package lives on [GitHub](https://github.com/vijayvarma392/surfinBH) and is tested every week.
 You can see the current build status of the master branch at the top of this page.

 ## Installation